-Sarah Parshall Perry, a former employee of the hate group Family Research Council, has served as a senior counsel in Betsy DeVos’ Department of Education (DOE).
-After ‘reorganizing’ their Office for Civil Rights, which included taking two employee led councils – Diversity & Inclusion Council, and Employee Engagement Advisory Council – and combining them into one, department-operated group.
+Sarah Parshall Perry, a former employee of the hate group Family Research Council, has begun serving as a senior counsel in Betsy DeVos’ Department of Education (DOE), after DeVos ‘reorganized’ their Office for Civil Rights.
+That meant taking two employee led councils – Diversity & Inclusion Council, and Employee Engagement Advisory Council – and combining them into one, department-operated group.

 HuffPost has since learned that Perry was designated the co-chair of the new council less than two months ago.
 Employees spoke with journalists there, conveying that her leadership of the organization’s inclusivity policies “is ironic and disheartening.”

-Besides being a leading anti-transgender voice at the Family Research Council while working there, up until a few months ago, as their Director of Partnerships.
+Perry was a leading anti-transgender voice at the Family Research Council while working there – up until a few months ago – as their Director of Partnerships.
 In fact, she is cited in the Southern Poverty Law Center’s “Extremist Files” on the Council.
 She is the daughter of Christian radio host and author Janet Parshall.

 Outside of the Supreme Court last year, Perry proudly claimed – without evidence – that trans people cause children with autism to believe they’re trans themselves, because they “take longer to assimilate” into “fixed gender roles.”
 She also claimed that “the demands of transgender supremacy marginalize our unique kids.”

-Her role there largely included campaigning against Common Core standards and taking part in the Council’s media projects.
+Her role at the Council largely included campaigning against Common Core standards and taking part in their media projects.
 She previously guest hosted Tony Perkins’ podcast Washington Watch, deriding the backlash against author J.K.
-Rowling’s comments on trans people in episodes before transitioning to her new role.
+Rowling’s comments on trans people in episodes before leaving for her new role.

 Perry also regularly appeared in videos for the anti-LGBTQ group Focus on the Family, formerly related to the Family Resarch Council and run by Rev. James Dobson.